SravaniTeeparthi/Projects/Model Optimization for Face Detection/Readme.md

 ### Steps
   1. Generate ground truth on images
   2. Use Image ground truth to generate groudn truth for boxes.
-  3. Optimized model performance estimation
+  3. Optimized model performance estimation.
   4. Optimize the final model and obtain results from the final classifier